iridakos/stup/README.md

 $ stup --order-repositories
 ```

 This command opens the repositories registry file in your editor and you can change the order by moving the repository names up and down.
-Magic.

 ## Future work